Skip to main content

 see all

 What species of amphibians are thriving in the Pacific Northwest?
 One way to find out is to locate and identify their egg masses, and March and April are the perfect months to get outside and search.
-This search frequently occurs at a 4-acre wetland mitigation site in a behind-the-scenes area at Northwest Trek.
-“This is an ideal place for monitoring egg masses,“ says Northwest Trek’s Conservation Program Coordinator Rachael.
-“Since the wetland’s restoration, we’ve identified eggs from seven of the eight monitored species of stillwater-breeding amphibians.”
-Differentiating Egg Masses You will commonly find egg masses of four species around …
+In late March, Northwest Trek Wildlife Park’s conservation team and volunteers searched at a 4-acre wetland mitigation site in a behind the scenes area at Northwest Trek and successfully identified egg masses of the northwestern salamander, Pacific treefrog, northern red-legged frog, and long-toed salamander.
+The northwestern salamander: As you scan the water, look for an unusual shape—something transparent or translucent, often attached to vegetation. …

 People